holt/syringe/README.md

 When you curry a function you typically have some values in your hand before you create a version of the function that has some (or all) of those values partially applied to it.
 With Syringe, instead of actual values we bind pointers to a registry which is interrogated at execution time when the bound method is invoked.

 This is very convenient because you can arbitrarily change the registry values for a parameter so that completely different data gets passed the next time your bound function gets called.
-In medical terms, it's as if the flu shot you received last Winter could be remotely updated throughout the year.
+To further labor the medical theme, it's as if the flu shot you received last Winter could be remotely updated throughout the year.
+Only minus the Nobel Prize, obviously.

-So currying _does_ take place, just at a different point.
+Currying _does_ take place, just at a different point.
 Syringe curries _your_ bound function into a factory that examines the passed parameters and applies the corresponding registry values to your function when it is called.

 ### What's this about a "registry"?